stylianos-syrros/deep-learning-similarity-metrics-dermatology/README.md

 This repository contains the code and experiments for the diploma thesis **"Deep Learning for Perceptual Image Similarity in Dermatology Image Regions"**.

-The main goal of this work is the **development and evaluation of deep learning models** for assessing dermatological conditions from dermoscopic and clinical skin images.
-We use **convolutional neural networks (CNNs)** (e.g. ResNet50, VGG16, Vision Transformers / ViT, and related transformer-based architectures) to analyze and compare dermoscopy image regions and support skin disease assessment.
+The main goal of this thesis is to investigate **perceptual image similarity in dermatology** by leveraging **deep learning models**, including **convolutional neural networks (CNNs)** (such as VGG16 and ResNet50) and **Vision Transformers (ViT)**.

+This work focuses on analyzing and comparing **dermoscopic and clinical skin image regions**, using modern perceptual similarity metrics such as **DISTS** and **LPIPS**.
+The objective is to study how these similarity measures behave on dermatology images and to evaluate how well they align with **expert dermatologists’ judgments**.

+Beyond perceptual metrics, the thesis also includes the **development, fine-tuning, and evaluation** of deep learning architectures for dermatology image understanding, providing both quantitative results and tools (including an interactive GUI) to explore similarity between regions of interest.

 The models are trained and evaluated using:
 - The **ISIC** skin lesion dataset.